 It shouldn’t come as a surprise that bone broth is at the top of my list as one of the most important foods to repair your gut.
 Bone broth contains gelatin and collagen, two superstars for supporting a healthy mucosal lining, proper digestion, and intestinal functioning.
 Glucosamine in bone broth assists in repairing a leaky gut by combating inflammation and stimulating the growth of new collagen.1

-Coconut products of all kinds, including oil, cream, and yogurt, are antimicrobial, antifungal, and antiviral, which makes them extremely helpful when dealing with SIBO, yeast overgrowth (such as Candida), and parasites.
+Coconut products of all kinds, including oil, cream, and yogurt, are antimicrobial, antifungal, and antiviral, which makes them extremely helpful when dealing with SIBO, Candida overgrowth, and parasites.
 Medium-chain triglycerides (MCTs) in coconut aid in nutrient absorption and have been shown to be particularly beneficial for managing gastrointestinal disorders.2 Coconut yogurt comes with the added bonus of probiotics to encourage the growth of good bacteria in your gut.

 I like to use mint in smoothies and tea for a bright, refreshing, and nutritional burst of flavor!

 Fiber is essential for digestive health.
 Getting enough fiber in your diet helps prevent gut-related maladies, including constipation and diverticulosis.6 Recent studies have also shown the power of dietary fiber to reduce systemic inflammation and support a healthy immune response.7 However, most Americans fall short of the recommended daily amount of fiber intake, which is 25g for woman and 38g for men.8